ScryEngineering/scrygroup.com/content/tutorial-pages/python-excepthook-logging.md

 contentType: "tutorial"
 ---

-A common situation is that you want to be able to get good logging data from your applications to be able to reduce the amount of time that you require in order to fix issues and debug problems.
-This tutorial will show you a convienent way of achieving this.
+You want to be able to get good logging data from your applications to be able to reduce the amount of time that you require in order to fix issues and debug problems.
+This is especially important for any unhandled exceptions that crash the program.
+This tutorial will show you a convenient way of making sure these are logged.

 <!-- end excerpt -->

 Example code for this tutorial can be found on our GitHub page: [https://github.com/customprogrammingsolutions/excepthook\_logging\_example](https://github.com/customprogrammingsolutions/excepthook_logging_example)

 The logging package in the standard library is very good for general purpose logging, this lets you put in code that will write to the logs without needing any external packages.
-For the most part it will cover all your most common logging needs, however uncaught exceptions is something it can't handle on it's own.
+For the most part it will cover all your most common logging needs, however uncaught exceptions is something it can't handle on its own.

 One situation that you want to make sure you get in your logs is when an unhandled exception occurs in the program.
-Since this will always crash the program you will want to be able to gather information about the crash from a user by giveing them the ability to send in a log with enough details to start pointing you in the right direction.
-Making this step easy for your support staff is especially important because the user may not be a technical user and uploading a logfile is much easier to explain then getting a user to find the right stacktrace to email you.
-(This is espeically so if the invocation of the code was not from the command line as the stacktrace may be harder to find)
+Since this will always crash the program you will want to be able to gather information about the crash from a user by giving them the ability to send in a log with enough details to start pointing you in the right direction.
+Making this step easy for your support staff is especially important because the user may not be a technical user and uploading a log file is much easier to explain then getting a user to find the right stacktrace to email you.
+(This is especially so if the invocation of the code was not from the command line as the stacktrace may be harder to find)

-You might think of executing everything in a try-catch to make sure any uncaught exception gets logged.
+You might think of executing everything in a try-catch to make sure any uncaught exception gets logged in the catch.
 This is better than nothing as it will capture exceptions on the main thread (more about threading later) but it requires modifying existing code.
 For example you could modify your code to run it in a big exception block by doing something like:

 ```python
 import sys